Neural Feature Learning in Function Space: Related Works

 \section{Related Works}

-\paragraph{HGR Maximal Correlation and Learning Algorithms} The Hirschfeld--Gebelein--R\'{e}nyi (HGR) maximal correlation \citep{hirschfeld1935connection, gebelein1941statistische, renyi1959measures} provides an important connection between statistical dependence and functional space.
+\paragraph{Maximal Correlation Functions: Optimality, Learning Algorithms, and Applications} The Hirschfeld--Gebelein--R\'{e}nyi (HGR) maximal correlation \citep{hirschfeld1935connection, gebelein1941statistische, renyi1959measures} provides an important connection between statistical dependence and function space.
 The same concept has been studied with various formulations, and often in different terminologies, such as correspondence analysis \citep{greenacre2017correspondence}, functional canonical variates \citep{buja1990remarks}, and principal inertial components \citep{du2017principal}.
-See, e.g., \citep[Section II]{huang2019universal}, for a detailed discussion.
-The first practical algorithm for learning such functions is the alternating conditional expectations (ACE) algorithm \citep{breiman1985estimating, buja1990remarks}, which learns the top dependence mode and are mostly used for processing low-dimensional data.
-To learn maximal correlation functions by neural feature extractors, several different training objectives have been proposed \citep{wang2019efficient, hsu2021generalizing}.
-Specifically, the H-score was derived from the low-rank approximation, referred as the Soft-HGR objective \citep{wang2019efficient}.
-It was also introduced as the local approximation of the log-loss function \citep{xu2022information}.
-The application of H-score for classification tasks was exploited in \cite{xu2020maximal}.
-In an independent line of work \citep{haochen2021provable}, a special form of H-score was proposed for self-supervised learning tasks, referred to as the \emph{spectral contrastive loss} therein.
+See, e.g., \citep[Section II]{HuangMWZ2024}, for a detailed discussion.
+The optimality of HGR maximal correlation functions has been extensively studied in literature, e.g., as the optimal transformations in regression problems \citep{breiman1985estimating, buja1990remarks}.
+In particular, if one variable is categorical and represents the class label, the maximal correlation functions also provide the best inter-class separability \citep[Section III-B]{xu2020maximal}.
+The maximal correlation functions also play a fundamental role in the discussion of informative feature extraction and local information geometry, as we will detail next.
+The first practical algorithm for learning such functions is the alternating conditional expectations (ACE) algorithm \citep{breiman1985estimating, buja1990remarks}, which learns the top dependence mode and is mostly used for processing low-dimensional data. {To tackle high-dimensional data, recent developments focused on learning maximal correlation functions by DNNs.} Specifically, the H-score was derived from the low-rank approximation of the canonical dependence kernel, referred as the Soft-HGR objective \citep{wang2019efficient}.
+It was also introduced as the local approximation of the log loss function \citep{xu2022information}, as we have discussed in \secref{sec:h:dnn}.
+In an independent line of work \citep{haochen2021provable}, a special form of H-score was proposed for self-supervised learning tasks, referred to as the \emph{spectral contrastive loss} therein. {There are also other formulations and algorithms proposed for computing the maximal correlation functions; see, e.g., \cite{andrew2013deep} and \cite{hsu2021generalizing}.
+Compared to the low-rank approximation formulation, such approaches typically require explicit whitening procedures or computations of matrix inverses, which are less applicable for learning high-dimensional features.
+The sample complexity for learning maximal correlation functions have been investigated recently; see, e.g., \cite{huang2020sample, makur2020estimation}.
+The maximal correlation learning, particularly the H-score maximization formulation, has been widely applied in feature extraction for multimodal data, e.g., \cite{wang2019efficient} and the follow-up works.
+For example, \cite{xu2020maximal} developed maximal correlation regression (MCR), which uses maximal correlation functions to solve classification tasks.}